-Named after Ralph Ward Jackson who founded West Hartlepool the park was built in 1883 and its features include a café, drinking fountain, a bandstand and a clock tower.
+Named after Ralph Ward Jackson who founded West Hartlepool the park was built in 1883 and its features include a café, fountain, a bandstand and a clock tower.

 Hartlepool Borough Council is calling on residents across the town to get behind it by voting in the Field in Trust Awards.

 Open Jar owner announces expansion and takeover of Hartlepool nightspot

 How Hartlepool will benefit from new multi-million-pound investment

 Breakfast in Hartlepool - Eight places to go in Hartlepool for a cooked breakfast

 See inside this 1909 Hartlepool home with indoor swimming pool and sauna

 Councillor Bob Buchan, Chair of the council’s Adult and Community-Based Services Committee, said: “We are very proud that Ward Jackson Park has received this nomination as the park is a true asset for Hartlepool communities and holds a special place in the hearts of all generations.